Devanshukoli/gatsby/NOTES.md

     plugins: ["plugin-name"],
   };
   ```

   - After making changes in `gatsby-config.js` file, Please **restart** **`gatsby develop`** process for updation of changes.

+- `gatsby clean` : Run this command when something isn't going well in _gatsby server_, It will clean all the caches and stuff.
+And restart a fresh server on next build.